Introduction to Microsoft Office Access 2003

 - Table – a database table is a structure made up of rows and columns for holding data.
 It is very similar to tables made in word or spreadsheet.

-- Query – a query is used to retrieve or access the specific data you want from your database.
-This is done by creating a query which is able to extract the required information leaving out the rest.
+- Query – a query is used for retrieving or accessing the specific data you want from your database.
+This is done by creating a query that can extract the required information leaving out the rest.

 - Form – a form is an interface that you use to view, enter and modify data on a table or query.
 You can be able to add command buttons in your form to perform various actions.
 It can also help you determine how the users access your database.